ChokunPlayZ/makex-resources/README.md

 # makex-resources
 a repo for documenting all public github repo for makex challenge teams

+and shows contribution each team left before they part ways to the future wating for them, this repo shows the works they put in to research and left everything for the next generation to explore and improve on

 below teams are sorted by school, year awards will also be listed